Paralegal Interview Questions

 General Job Interview Questions

 In addition to job-specific interview questions, you will also be asked more general questions about your employment history, education, strengths, weaknesses, achievements, goals, and plans.
-Be ready with
+Be ready with appropriate responses.

 Your interviewer may also ask why you are leaving your current job (if you have one) and your paralegal salary expectations.
 Here's a list of the most common interview questions with examples of answers.